dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

   [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) of the project (mandatory)
 - `-v` | `--verbose`: If set, some information about the progress is printed to the console.

-The command is used to get the definition of a data model from a DSP server and write it into a JSON file.
-This JSON file could then be used to upload the data model to another DSP server.
-The following example shows how to get the data model from a DSP server `https://test.dasch.swiss` provided with the `-s` option.
-The username `root@example.com` and the password `test` are used.
-The data model is saved into the output file `output_file.json`.
+The command is used to get the definition of a project with its data model(s) from a DSP server and write it into a JSON file.
+This JSON file can then be used to create the same project on another DSP server.
+The following example shows how to get a project from the DSP server `https://test.dasch.swiss`.

 ```bash
 dsp-tools get -s https://api.test.dasch.swiss -u root@example.com -p test -P my_project output_file.json
 ```

-The description of the JSON format can be found [here](./dsp-tools-create.md).
+The expected JSON format is [documented here](./dsp-tools-create.md).